 There is, however, one thing we can guarantee: if you ignore the fact that your private student loan lender or a debt buyer has filed suit against you the situation is only going to get worse.

 At the very least, give Atty.
 Emily White a call at 614-500-4395 or shoot her an email at firstname.lastname@example.org.
+Her office hours are 9:00 AM to 1: 00 PM EST, Monday through Friday.
 She’ll be happy to talk to you so we can figure out if we can make things better.

 Remember, calling or emailing won’t cost you a dime.